nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to split available members into the facilities
+1. User requests to split available members into the facilities on a specified day
 2. SportsPA shows the allocation results

    Use case ends.